chrisiaut/socialcube_help/en/login.md

   {
     "id": "5abc23af", //alphanumeric string. should be used to identify user since email can be changed "email": "user@usersemailprovider.usr",
-    "lang": "en", //language
+    "user_token":"abcdefghijklmnopqrstuvwxyz", //save this token!
+You need this to make REST API requests "lang": "en", //language
     "timezone": 2, //timezone offset from GMT
     "usertype": 3, //0->admin,1->institution admin,2->teacher,3->student